Sam Thompson (TV personality): Television

 In 2013, he was cast on the E4 reality series Made in Chelsea.
 Thompson left the show for a time but later returned.

 In 2017, he was a housemate on Celebrity Big Brother 20.
 He finished in third behind Sarah Harding and Amelia Lily.
 In 2018, 2019 and 2020, he appeared on the fourth, sixth and the ninth series for guest appearance on Celebs Go Dating, making Thompson the most frequent cast member on the show.
 In 2019, Sam was a contestant on the Celebrity Coach Trip 4.
 He was also on Celebrity SAS: Who Dares Wins, where he was shouted at by Ant Middleton.

-In 2021, Thompson was on The Celebrity Circle with Pete Wicks and they came second.
+In 2021, Thompson was on The Celebrity Circle with Pete Wicks, and they came second.
 Thompson also posts regularly on TikTok, partaking in pranks, dances and creates various other videos.
-In 2022, he began a new career as a radio host hosting a Sunday radio show on Hits Radio.

 In January 2023, it was announced that Thompson would be a regular panellist on Love Island: Aftersun, alongside Indiyah Polack, as well as the new hosts of the podcast Love Island: The Morning After.

+In December 2023, Thompson won the twenty-third series of I'm a Celebrity...Get Me Out of Here!.

+In 2024, Thompson cameos in the UK version of Inside Out 2 as Security Man Sam, a character who finds himself on a chase with the emotions.

+Radio

+In February 2022, Thompson joined Hits Radio, initially presenting the Sunday breakfast show.
+From January 2023 until March 2025 he presented the Monday to Thursday evening shows.
+Additionally, as of May 2023, he currently presents the Sunday chart show.
+Since April 2025 he presents the Saturday morning show.

+Charity Work

+In June 2025, Thompson took part in the UNICEF Match Ball Relay as part of Soccer Aid, completing a 260-mile journey from Stamford Bridge in London to Old Trafford in Manchester.
+The challenge combined running and cycling over five days and was broadcast in segments on ITV's This Morning.
+Despite sustaining a calf injury during the journey, Thompson completed the route and helped raise over £2 million for UNICEF.
+He garnered support from public figures, including Prime Minister Keir Starmer.

 Personal life

-Thompson was educated at Bradfield College.
-His sister is fellow former Made in Chelsea cast member, Louise Thompson.

-Since 2019, Thompson has been in a relationship with Love Island cast member, Zara McDermott.